Grégory Vignal

-Grégory Vignal (born 19 July 1981) is a French football coach and former professional player who is a coach at Dundee.
+Grégory Vignal (born 19 July 1981) is a French football coach and former professional player.

-A left back, Vignal played in the top division in five countries – England, France, Spain, Scotland and Greece – and in the second tier in a sixth, Germany, although he never played in more than 30 league games for any club.
-At international level, he represented France at under-20 level in the 2001 FIFA World Youth Championship and has also been capped at under-21 level.
+A left back, Vignal played in the top division in five countries – England, France, Spain, Scotland and Greece – and in the second tier in a sixth, Germany.
+At international level, he was a member of the France under-18 team that won the 2000 European Championships, represented France at under-20 level in the 2001 FIFA World Youth Championship, and was capped four times at under-21 level.

-He was head coach of Scottish Women's Premier League club Rangers until 2020, and worked in Marseille's academy before returning to Scotland as a coach at Dundee.
+He was head coach of Scottish Women's Premier League club Rangers from 2019 to 2020, and worked in Marseille's academy before returning to Scotland as a youth coach at Dundee.
+After completing his UEFA Pro Licence, he spent three months as manager of Championnat National club Versailles.

 Early life

 Grégory Vignal was born on 19 July 1981 in Montpellier, Hérault.

 Playing career

 Liverpool and loans

-Born in Montpellier, Vignal began his career at his home-town club, Montpellier.
+Vignal began his career in the youth system of his home-town club, Montpellier.
 He soon established a reputation as a promising young player, and was signed by Liverpool in September 2000 for £500,000.
 He immediately impressed in his first reserve team outings and made his first team debut against Rotherham United in the FA Cup.
-He went on to make a further six appearances during the 2000–01 season.
+He made a further six appearances during the 2000–01 season.

 Vignal returned for the following season having featured in the World Youth Championship with the France Under-18 squad, and staked his claim for the left-back spot with some impressive performances at the start of the 2001–02 season.
 However, he found it hard to displace the reliable and experienced John Arne Riise.
-He went on to make nine appearances that season.
+He made nine appearances that season.

 He made just four appearances during the first half of the 2002–03 season and was loaned to Bastia for the remainder of the campaign on 11 January 2003.

 During the 2003–04 campaign Vignal was again loaned out to Rennes for the first half of the season, and to Espanyol for the latter half.

-Vignal had a season in Scotland at Rangers as the club regained the Scottish Premier League title, playing 42 games and picking up a Scottish League Cup winner's medal as well as the league title.
+Vignal had a season in Scotland at Rangers as the club regained the Scottish Premier League title, playing 42 games in all competitions and picking up a Scottish League Cup winner's medal as well as the league title.